-The Greening the Pipeline initiative aims to transform 27km of the heritage listed Main Outfall Sewer pipeline into a parkland.
+The Greening the Pipeline initiative aims to transform the heritage listed Main Outfall Sewer pipeline into a parkland.
 The vision is to create a vibrant space that will connect communities, and provide a unique space to meet, play and relax.

-The pipeline reserve is 40m wide and runs for 27km from the old pumping station in Spotswood (now part of Scienceworks Museum) to the Western Treatment Plant in Werribee, spanning suburbs in Brimbank City, Hobsons Bay City and Wyndham City Councils.
+The pipeline reserve is 40m wide and runs from the old pumping station in Spotswood (now part of Scienceworks Museum) to the Western Treatment Plant in Werribee, spanning suburbs in Brimbank City, Hobsons Bay City and Wyndham City Councils.